Shopify/Klint/docusaurus/docs/2-core-concepts/react-integration.md

 # Using Klint with React

 Klint is designed specifically for React, integrating with its component model while carefully avoiding unnecessary re-renders.
-Understanding this architecture is key to building performant canvas applications.
+Understanding this architecture is key to building performant Klint applications.

 ## Architecture Overview